When Should You Neuter Your Dog? A Guide to Timing and Health Benefits

 An intact dog will require your constant supervision.

-Unspayed female dogs attract male dogs (even from miles away), so you’ll want to keep an eye on her at all times so stray dogs don’t come wandering into your yard.
-A fence can help tremendously, and I’ve even seen people carry an umbrella on walks to ward off any male suitors.
+Unspayed female dogs (intact females) attract male dogs (even from miles away), so you'll want to keep an eye on her at all times so stray dogs don't come wandering into your yard.
+A fence can help tremendously, and I've even seen people carry an umbrella on walks to ward off any male suitors.

 Unneutered male dogs can get forceful.
-With all the testosterone coursing through their bodies, if a nearby female is in heat there’s no way to predict how an unneutered male dog might act.
-Keeping an eye on your dog and always having them on a leash when outside can ensure that they don’t try to break into a neighbor’s yard to mate with another female.
+With all the testosterone coursing through their bodies, if a nearby female is in heat, there's no way to predict how an unneutered male dog might act.
+Keeping an eye on your dog and always having them on a leash when outside can ensure that they don't try to break into a neighbor's yard to mate with another female.

 What About Dogs with Behavioral Issues?

 You might have heard that neutering your dog can help curb some of their aggression.
-And there is some truth to that (as I just mentioned how unneutered males can become forceful).
+And there is some truth to that (as I just mentioned, how un-neutered males can become forceful).

 So, if you're finding that your good little boy is becoming more and more aggressive, then getting them neutered earlier might be the best solution for you.